AndrewCh/KindleOptimizer/README.md

 2. Log in to your Kindle Cloud Reader account.<br/>
 3. Enjoy!<br/>

+What's new in version 1.7:<br/>
+1. Now extension is available on every local amazon site.
+Enjoy.<br/>
+2. An icon for the extension was added to be shown in Chrome Extensions page.<br/>

 What's new in version 1.6:<br/>
 1. Default language to be opened in Google translate was set to French.<br/>